-• In standby mode, press the orece key.

-"Say a Command" appears in the display and is pronounced through the earpiece, followed by a list of available commands.

-• In standby mode, press the MENU (left) soft key (), then press ever (for Tools), Image (for Voice Kit), and Image for Voice Command.
+- In standby mode, press the Voice Recognition key (Oct). - "Say a Command" appears in the display and is pronounced through the earpiece, followed by a list of available commands. - In standby mode, press the MENU () key, then press (for Tools), (for Voice Kit), and for Voice Command.

-'''

-Note: You can also set your phone to start VoiceSignal when you open the phone.
-See "Voice Launch" on

-page 109 for more information.
+Note: You can also start VoiceSignal by pressing the key or you can set your phone to start VoiceSignal when you open the phone.
+See "Voice Launch" on page 112 for more information.

-'''